 The way to address the problems with college affordability, transparency, and underenrollment?

 "You know about net price calculators.
 We’re more of a net price advisor.
 We tell families not only what they are likely to pay but what they should pay.
 Are they getting a fair deal?
 And we also take into account outcomes to help them understand not only if it’s a good deal but if it’s a good investment.”

 Here’s how it works:

 Edmit for Students

 Edmit's estimator is free for students and families.
-You should build a profile, covering two key areas: academic performance (starting with grades and standardized tests) and financial need (currently your zip code is used to approximate your household income; you can also provide Edmit with your EFC for greater accuracy if you are receiving a consultation).
+You should build a profile, covering two key areas: academic performance (starting with grades and standardized tests) and financial need (your zip code is used to approximate your household income; you can also provide Edmit with your actual income or EFC for greater accuracy in your profile section).

 Once the student’s profile is complete, “we can make recommendations around fit and value, driven by academic merit and financial need,” says Ducoff.

-“Edmit is a tool you can use at the end of the decision-making process, when you’re figuring out what school you can best afford and what is the best value school for you,” says Manville.
-“And juniors can use it as they research the schools they should apply to, which might provide the right financial fit.”
+“Edmit is a tool you can use at any point - whether at the end of the decision-making process, when you’re figuring out what school you can best afford, where you might be able to appeal for more financial aid, and what is the best value school for you,” says Manville, “or when you're researching the schools you should apply to that might provide the right financial fit.”